rabbitmq/rabbitmq-website/site/prometheus.md

 data to output.
 This mode therefore is only suitable for development environments and as a way of troubleshooting.

-By default, metrics are aggregated which significantly reduces output size.
+By default, returned rows are aggregated by metric name.
+This significantly reduces the size of the output and makes it constant even as the number of objects grows.

 To enable per-object (unaggregated) metrics, use the `prometheus.return_per_object_metrics` key: